The Art of Respect: Exploring Korean Honorific Language

 Korean honorifics are a topic everyone who learns this language stumbles upon one way or another.
 It is pretty challenging, especially for those who have just started studying.
 However, understanding and implementing honorifics is essential for respectful and clear communication.
 Today, we’ll delve into this topic to help you figure out all the slightest nuances.

 The concept of honorifics might be quite unfamiliar to foreigners.
 For example, in English, we can use the same words to address both your friend’s grandfather and your youngest sibling.
 In Korean culture, however, the person’s age, social status, and relationships with the speaker directly impact the word choice.
+In Korean, there are three levels of formality: 높임말 (nopimmal) for formal speech, 존댓말 (jondaetmal) for polite speech, and 반말 (banmal) for casual speech.
+Immediate categorization of social relationships often begins with asking age upon first meeting to establish the correct level of speech to be used.
 The Korean language can be generally divided into two categories:

-• 존댓말 (Jondaemal) – [tɕondɛmmɑl] – Formal language.
-It’s commonly used in formal settings, with elders, strangers, or in professional environments to show politeness and respect.
+- 존댓말 (Jondaemal) – [tɕondɛmmɑl] – Formal language.
+It’s commonly used in formal settings, with elders, strangers, or in professional environments to show politeness and respect. 존댓말 (jondaetmal) is a level of polite speech that falls between formal and casual, typically ending verbs with -ㅂ니다, and is essential in polite situations, especially when addressing someone of a higher rank.

-• 반말 (Banmal) – [pɑmmɑl] – Informal language.
-It is used among close friends, family members, or those of similar age or social status.
-It lacks the formalities and honorific markers found in jondaemal.
+- 반말 (Banmal) – [pɑmmɑl] – Informal language.
+It is used among close friends, family members, or those of similar age or social status. 반말 (banmal) is informal speech and should not be used in front of someone of a higher rank.
+People of the same age often use more informal speech in casual and informal settings.

 Moreover, both categories are also divided into different levels of speech.
 Here is their brief explanation.

-• 하십시오체 (Hasipsio-che) – [hɑsips*iotɕʰɛ] – high formality level.
+- 하십시오체 (Hasipsio-che) – [hɑsips*iotɕʰɛ] – high formality level.
 This is one of the most widespread levels of formal speech.
 It is used in various circumstances – when communicating with colleagues, elders, strangers, or any other people you want to show respect to.
-Also, this style is used in public speeches and broadcasts, when communicating with clients and customers, etc.
+Also, this style is used in public speeches and broadcasts, when communicating with clients and customers, etc. 높임말 (nopimmal) is the most traditional and respectful level of speech, suitable for formal situations and addressing superiors or elders.

 In the modern world, Koreans typically use four of the abovementioned formality levels – Hasipsio-che, Haera-che, Haeyo-che, and Hae-che.
 And while it significantly simplifies further studying, there is still one crucial nuance – most of these speeches still require the usage of honorifics.
+Transitioning from polite speech to casual speech requires mutual consent and is viewed as a significant milestone in a relationship.
 And what are they?
 Let’s find out together.

 What are Honorifics in Korean: In-Depth Guide